MatrixLabsTech/chainide-showcase-planetnft-sepolia/README.md

 1. Interact with the planet contract you just deployed.
 Click on `setBaseURI` and paste the partially copied address from the previous step.
 Then click on "Submit".

 2. Navigate to `frontend/config.ts` and update the `contractAddress` with your deployed wallet address that you obtained earlier.
-Replace `baseApi` with the corresponding port generated in **Run backend** section (e.g., https://sandbox-3dea326a0b10459cbf8639564123d8e7-ethereum-3001.prod-sandbox.chainide.com).
+Replace `baseApi` with the corresponding port generated in **Run backend** section. (e.g., https://sandbox-3dea326a0b10459cbf8639564123d8e7-ethereum-3001.prod-sandbox.chainide.com).

 ```typescript
   contractAddress: "0x19345E47170cbFb0ada10AB516e4dcD5A1A04BE8",